| Version: | 0.2.1 |

 Arguments

-an object of class |
+| object | an object of class |

 Value

-Returns a maximum lambda value of object
+Returns a maximum lambda value of object.

 Examples